Last updated: April 2021

 Can you convert credit card points into Qantas Points?

-Absolutely, provided that Qantas is an eligible transfer partner of your credit card reward program, and your card is a type eligible for such transfers.
+Yes, provided that Qantas is an eligible transfer partner of your credit card reward program, and your card is a type eligible for such transfers.

-As different card issuers may adopt different conversion rates, minimum conversion amounts and other rules and limitations, contact your credit card issuer to verify your eligibility and the latest rules and rates as apply to your account.
+As different card issuers may adopt different conversion rates, minimum conversion amounts, and other rules and limitations, contact your credit card issuer to verify your eligibility and the latest rules and rates as apply to your account.

 Learn more about the Qantas Points Program: